Dining Room Tables for Every Style and Budget

-So when it comes time to buy a new dining room table, the trick is to find comfort and functionality that’s perfect for all seated around it while playing up your preferred interior style.
+So when it comes time to buy a new dining room table, the trick is to find comfort and functionality that’s perfect for all seated around it while also playing up your preferred interior style.

 If it sounds like a delicate balancing act, you’re right.
 So here are some tips and tricks to include in your search to make sure the dining table you want is the perfect fit.

 Whether you’re living in an apartment space or a house, you can find dining room tables that will fit perfectly.
 Size is key, of course: A 48-inch-long table is nice for four guests, while a family of eight will need a table that stretches 72 inches long or more.

 Shape also plays a big factor, and luckily there are just as many dining table shapes as there are sizes.
 Here are a few of the more popular choices:

 Round or Oval Top.
 If you enjoy getting close, this is your style.
 A round table is perfect for small dining areas, kitchen nooks or if you just enjoy intimate settings where everyone can feel connected and take part in the conversation.

 Rectangular Top.
 In addition to being the most common shape, it’s ideal if you’re a grand host that enjoys even grander gatherings.
 It naturally elongates a room and allows for plenty of comfortable seating for family and/or guests.
 This style also allows for a “head of the table,” if you enjoy holding court during dinner parties with your family and friends.